q3769/conseq4j/README.md

 received.

-(3) The message consumer ensures that related messages are processed in the same order, e.g., by using a sequence/correlation key as with this API in Setup 3.
+(3) The message consumer ensures that related messages are processed in the same order, e.g., by using a sequence/correlation key as with this API.

 ### 2. Reactive/Responsive